garvitkhera/office-absence-notification/README.md

 # 🔑 Park Agility Office Key Tracker

-A simple web app that alerts employees when no key bearers will be in the office.
+A web app that alerts employees when no key bearers will be in the office.

 ## The Problem